Hashtag: Format

 A hashtag must begin with a hash (#) character followed by other characters, and is terminated by a space or the end of the line.
 Some platforms may require the # to be preceded with a space.
 Most or all platforms that support hashtags permit the inclusion of letters (without diacritics), numerals, and underscores.
 Other characters may be supported on a platform-by-platform basis.
 Some characters, such as "&", are generally not supported as they may already serve other search functions.
 Hashtags are not case sensitive (a search for "#hashtag" will match "#HashTag" as well), but the use of embedded capitals (i.e., CamelCase) increases legibility and improves accessibility.

 Languages that do not use word dividers handle hashtags differently.
 In China, microblogs Sina Weibo and Tencent Weibo use a double-hashtag-delimited #HashName# format, since the lack of spacing between Chinese characters necessitates a closing tag.
 Twitter uses a different syntax for Chinese characters and orthographies with similar spacing conventions: the hashtag contains unspaced characters, separated from preceding and following text by spaces (e.g., '我 #爱 你' instead of '我#爱你') or by zero-width non-joiner characters before and after the hashtagged element, to retain a linguistically natural appearance (displaying as unspaced '我#爱你', but with invisible non-joiners delimiting the hashtag).

 Etiquette and regulation

 Some communities may limit, officially or unofficially, the number of hashtags permitted on a single post.

 Misuse of hashtags can lead to account suspensions.
 Twitter warns that adding hashtags to unrelated tweets, or repeated use of the same hashtag without adding to a conversation can filter an account from search results, or suspend the account.

 Individual platforms may deactivate certain hashtags either for being too generic to be useful, such as #photography on Instagram, or due to their use to facilitate illegal activities.

-Alternate formats
+Alternative formats

 In 2009, StockTwits began using ticker symbols preceded by the dollar sign (e.g., $XRX).
 In July 2012, Twitter began supporting the tag convention and dubbed it the "cashtag".
 The convention has extended to national currencies, and Cash App has implemented the cashtag to mark usernames.